← All articles

 NGC Cut Off Nutrien's Gas.
 Now 500 Workers and the Country's CO2 Supply Are in Limbo.

 A dispute over $28 million in port fees and gas pricing has shut down one of Point Lisas's largest plants.
-The ripple effects hit hospitals, food production, and the forex pipeline.
+The fallout reaches hospitals, food production, and the forex pipeline.

 Read the analysis